tinymce/tinymce-docs/_includes/integrations/react-tech-ref.md

 #### Managing the editor

-These properties can be updated after the editor is initialized.
+These props can be updated after the editor is initialized.
 Note that there are [other events](#eventbinding) not mentioned here.
 <dl>
 <dt><a href="#disabled"><code>disabled</code></a></dt>
 <dd>Should the editor be in read-only mode.</dd>